scevangelista/ti-helpdesk/README.md

 $nano .env
 ```

-- Second, in frontend alter the .env.example to .env and inform values of your setup
+- Second, in frontend alter the .env.example to .env and inform values of your setup and build the sources
 ```
 $cd ..
 $cd frontend
 $mv .env.example .env
 //For default not alter .env content
 $nano .env
+$npm install
+$npm run build
 ```

 - Third, configure Docker compose with your values of backend .env